dice-group/goose/README.md

-# goose - entity search using generative algortihms
+# goose - entity search using generative algorithms
 The documents will be created at search time.
 Pre document generation is not available.
 No spaces in paths allowed.